 I think that AI will be able to reduce the amount of grunt work that we all must do.
 So, we can focus on other ventures in our lives.

 What is Right with AI (Augmented Intelligence)?

 When we think of AI from the augmented intelligence angle, several interesting opportunities appear.
 Humans are facing many large obstacles, one that they have created.
 Thanks to developments in the fields of cloud computing and mobility, we are generating and sorting massive levels of data.
 This can be simple things like how much time a customer might visit your eCommerce store and what items they have viewed.
 AI can also help with recurring payments on an eCommerce website as well, helping customers easily pay without having to input their card information constantly or have reminder emails sent to them periodically, so they are aware of what they need to do, or what is going to happen.

-But it could also have even more utility, such as in health, weather and traffic data processing.
-Thanks to intelligent sensor technology, the internet of things (IoT) and ubiquitous connectivity, we can gather and contain information from the physical world in a way that was not possible before.
+But it could also have even more utility, such as in health, weather, and traffic data processing.
+Thanks to intelligent sensor technology, the internet of things (IoT), and ubiquitous connectivity, we can gather and contain information from the physical world in a way that was not possible before.

-In these data stores lie great opportunities to reduce congestion in cities, identify signs of most kinds of diseases in the early stage, a key one being cancer, help students who are struggling with their classes, discover and stop cyberattacks before they do damage, and so much more.
+In these data, stores lie great opportunities to reduce congestion in cities, identify signs of most kinds of diseases in the early stage, a key one being cancer, help students who are struggling with their classes, discover and stop cyberattacks before they do damage, and so much more.
 But the issue is, looking through this information and finding those secrets is beyond what we humans can do.